freeipa/freeipa.github.io/_sources/page/Contribute/Code.rst

 -  *Fixes:* means that the commit fixes the referenced issue(s).
 -  *Related:* means that the commit is related to the issue(s) in some way, but does not resolve it/them.
+-  *Signed-off-by:* contains your email, will be credited in the Contributors and Release Notes

 When a pull request is created, please update Pagure ticket with link to the pull request (in the ticket, click on "Edit Metadata" and update the